Dublin broker opens new vault for gold bars exiting London due to Brexit

 GoldCore, the Dublin-based precious metals broker, has opened Ireland’s first institutional-grade gold storage vault amid hopes that there’ll be a mini gold rush of investors moving bars to Dublin from London as they prepare for Brexit.

-The company, which was established in 2003, worked in partnership with Loomis International, one of the world’s leading storage providers, to set up the vault in south Co Dublin last month.
+The company, which was established in 2003, worked in collaboration with Loomis International, one of the world’s leading storage providers, to set up the vault in south Co Dublin last month.

 GoldCore is initially targeting 0.5 per cent of the $300 billion (€267 billion) worth of gold bars stashed around London, the world’s biggest gold trading centre, according to Mark O’Byrne, research director at the firm.

 “We feel that’s a conservative near-term figure.
-On the high side over the next three to five years, it could attract 2-3 per cent if things really took off,” said Mr O’Byrne, declining to give the exact location of the vault for security reasons.
+On the high side over the next three to five years, it could attract 2-3 per cent if things really took off,” said Mr O’Byrne, declining to give the exact location of the vault for security reasons, though it is disclosed to clients.

 Uncertainty